oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 end
 ```

-As shown in the output, the creation of a natural cubic B-spline that predicts continuously
+As shown in the output, the creation of a natural cubic B-spline that predicts
-increasing retention indices with increasing retention time has failed.
-However, we can
+continuously increasing retention indices with increasing retention time has failed.
-still force the B-spline interpolator to be returned, even if it contains critical points
+However, we can still force the B-spline interpolator to be returned, even if it contains
-in one or more polynomials.
-This is achieved by explicitly specifying
+critical points.
+This is achieved by explicitly specifying [`NaturalCubicBSpline`](@ref)
-[`NaturalCubicBSpline`](@ref) as interpolatormetod and setting the `force` option in its
+as interpolatormetod and setting the `force` option in its keyword argument to `true`.
-keyword argument to `true`.
-This approach can be useful for identifying problematic or
+This approach can be useful for identifying problematic or erroneous calibration points.
-erroneous calibration points.
 Let's give it a try.

 ```@example 1
 ld = RiMapper("Kovats", rts, ris, metadata=Dict(:filename => filename),